 inputs: some_dir: class: "Directory" connector: command: "red-connector-http" access: url: "https://raw.githubusercontent.com/curious-containers/cc-core/master/cc_core/" listing: - class: "File" basename: "version.py" - class: "Directory" basename: "agent" listing: - class: "File" basename: "__main__.py"

-Please note, that not every connector provides functionality for files and directories, but the HTTP connector can be used in both cases.
-For information about these connectors take a look at the RED Connectors: Input Directories documentation.
+Please note, that not every connector provides functionality for input files and directories, but the HTTP and SSH connectors can be used in both cases.

 Again, the output identifiers in the

-outputs section refer to the identifiers defnined under
+outputs section refer to the arbitrary identifiers defined under

 cli: outputs: some_table: ... some_plot: ... outputs: some_table: ... some_plot: ...